Giorgi Leon Kavtaradze

 [p.
 134] If we throw a glance through the main – Eurasian – part of the Eastern Hemisphere we can easily find Transcaucasia, located between two seas.
 It has quite an extraordinary, I dare say, even central position on the Hemisphere.
 In the north of it, across the Great Caucasian Range, is situated typical northern country – Russia, in the south – genuine Middle Eastern Turkey and Iran, in the west the Black Sea divides it from Eastern Europe, and in the east – the Caspian Sea from Central Asia.

+Such an intermediate location of the Caucasus should be the reason of its ethno-cultural diversity noticed already by Greco-Roman authors.
 Georgia (ancient Colchis and Iberia) – the country of the Golden Fleece of Classical Greek mythology is located in the central and western parts of Transcaucasia.
 It is chained to the Caucasus like Prometheus who found his last abode in the same mountains.
 Even today, on the state emblem of Georgia, under the hoofs of the horse of Tetri (White) Giorgi (the image of Georgia) the Caucasian mountains are depicted – instead of the dragon of St. George’s icon – a symbol of natural challenge of the country, representing the link of its destiny with one of the main markers of the geographical, ethno-cultural and political division of the world.

 Georgia, and Transcaucasia generally, lies not only at the cross-roads of all four sides of world, but at the cross-roads also from the temporal standpoint between the old and new worlds – the old world of totalitarianism and the new world of democratic society.
 Both these cross-roads are at the same time intertwined with each other.
 The areas north and east of the Caucasus are still embodiments of totalitarian societies, the areas west and south – of societies with a democratic way of life, or on the path of democratic transformation.

 Numerous states were created in all parts of the world after the First and Second World War and the collapse of Communistic system.
 In our days this process takes place mainly in new countries of the post-Soviet space, among them in Georgia, where an analogous situation was known already after the annihilation of the Russian Empire and the three-year period of the time of existence of the Georgian Democratic Republic, occupied by Soviet Russia in February-March 1921.
 Though the tradition of statehood in Georgia counts thousands of years. [p.
-135]
+135] It seems that the factors of geopolitical character caused not only the emergence of statehood in Central Transcaucasia in the Classical period but also determined its historical development in Medieval, New and Newest times.

 The main purpose of the future studies is to outline the possible trends in Georgia’s political orientation against the background of existing tendencies in the political life of Georgia itself, of Transcaucasia generally, and of a more wide area – adjacent to the basins of the Black and Caspian seas.

+Discussions under way among Georgian politicians and public of how to solve the triple choice which faces the country: 1. to join the security system of the CIS (i.e. Russia), 2. declare neutrality, 3. integrate with the Euro-Atlantic democratic societies.
 Pro-Russian trend actually means turning back from the process of state creation to final dissolution (though gradual) in the Russian maw – the age-long dream of Russian political circles.
 In spite of the decision of the Istanbul summit of 1999, Russia tries to retain by all means its military bases in Georgia and at the same time to widen its economic and political presence in the country.
 Neutral status is irrelevant for a country lying on the highway of political processes and surrounded by aggressive neighbours – primarily by Russia; Turkey and Iran to some extent, during the reinterpretation of their Caucasian policy after the breakdown of the Soviet Empire, are trying to ensure peace and security of the region – different with their old historical traditions.
 At the same time, Turkey could be considered itself as a member of the Transcaucasian family.
 We have in mind the fact that Transcaucasian southern boundary is confined by the flow of the AraxesRiver.
 The upper reaches of it form a boundary between Transcaucasia and Anatolia, going west from the same river along the Palandöken and Kop ranges; and further to the north, the presumable border runs along the middle and lower flow of the ÇoruhRiver.
 We could use the term Turkish Transcaucasia as the manifestation of a widening interpretation of Transcaucasia.

+The pro-Western trend seems the only option, which can secure the independent development of Georgia.
 But can we be sure that this choice answers the national interests of the country?
 Why the pro-Western orientation becomes a motto of Georgian society?
 How trustworthy are the fears spreading among a part of Georgian public that because of their pro-Western orientation the country and its population are under the unforeseeable and imminent threat [p.
 136] of punishment coming from rivals of the Western democratic societies and, therefore, in the opinion of this part of public, the political orientation of the country should be changed?
+These questions show how tense and uncertain the political situation in Georgia is today.
+I don’t think that there exists an easy answer to all questions that are facing Georgian public today, but historians could try to make the situation more understandable from the standpoint of the historical development of this country.

 Therefore, we need to throw a glance from the historical perspective to gain an insight into the character of developments underlying modern processes.
 The pointer of Georgia’s political compass was directed at various sides of the world in different times, but what kind of mechanism caused such a shift of orientation?
 Which point, having strong magnetic power, was most determinative for the Georgian pointer throughout the history?
 These are the questions that should be answered.